lodeguns/ZED-3D-Aruco/README.md

 The modifications are developed by Francesco Bardozzo(fbardozzo@unisa.it) in the NeuRoNe Lab@University of Salerno,IT

-The project supported by the ValueBiotech - Milano, IT
+The project is supported by the ValueBiotech - Milano, IT